cristian-ion/cristian-ion.github.io/README.md

 I've been employed professionally since 2015, working full-time for Capgemini (2022-Present) and Bitdefender (2015-2022).

 ## Education Background
-I graduated at the Computer Science Faculty in 2017, part of the "Alexandru Ioan Cuza" University in Iasi, Romania.
+I graduated from the Computer Science Faculty in 2017, part of the "Alexandru Ioan Cuza" University in Iasi, Romania.
 Currently, I'm pursuing a Master's degree at the same faculty.

 ## Technical Skills